 - RMAN cold and hot backup restoration

-Use of migration method is totally depends on source setup as well as downtime consideration.
+The use of the migration method totally depends on source setup as well as downtime consideration.

-Q. How many database servers comes in 1/8th rack and quarter rack?
+20. How many database servers come in 1/8th rack and quarter rack?

-Q. How many cell storage comes in full rack exadata machine?
+21. How many cell storage comes in full rack Exadata machine?

-Q. Can we use flash disk as ASM disk?
+22. Can we use a flash disk as an ASM disk?

-Q. Which protocol used for communication between database server and storage server?
+23. Which protocol is used for communication between the database server and storage server?

-Database servers has two option for OS either Linux or Solaris which can be finalized at the time of configuration Cell storage comes with Linux only.
+Database servers have two options for OS either Linux or Solaris which can be finalized at the time of configuration Cell storage comes with Linux only.

 ASR is the tool to manage the Oracle hardware.
-Full form of ASR is Auto Service Request.
-Whenever any hardware fault occurs ASR automatically raise SR in Oracle Support and send notification to respective customer.
+The full form of ASR is the Auto Service Request.
+Whenever any hardware fault occurs ASR automatically raises SR in Oracle Support and sends a notification to the respective customer.

 - Install OEM agent on DB server

-- Specify required credentials for all the components
+- Specify the required credentials for all the components

 - Review Configuration

-Q. How to upgrade firmware of Exadata components?
+27. How to upgrade the firmware of Exadata components?

 It can be done through ILOM of DB or Cell server.

-Q. Where we can define which cell storage can be used by particular database server?
+28. Where we can define which cell storage can be used by a particular database server?

 CELLIP.ORA file contains the list of storage server which is accessed by DB server.